hiltmon/hiltmon.github.io/content/blog/ruby-tempfile-aggressive-unlink/index.md

 The problem after the 3.2.11 update is that the `temp.unlink` was happening *before* the file got sent (or maybe while it was being sent), leading to blank or corrupted files.

 It turns out, the `temp.unlink` is not necessary any more.
 As long as you close a Tempfile using `temp.close`, Ruby’s Garbage Collector will delete the file for you, *once it no longer needs it*.
 Which means that the `send_file` will have a file available to send.
 I monitored my temp folder and it does indeed do this.

 So, remove the `temp.unlink` line in Rails 3.2.11 projects, and ignore the documentation.
 You can now generate and send files from Rails again.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter or [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.